 This is because – for the time being, UK forex platforms are required to comply with the laws implemented by European Securities and Markets Authority (ESMA).

-In a nutshell, this means that you can trade major forex pairs (e.g EUR/USD) at leverage limits not exceeding 1:30.
+In a nutshell, this means that you have the option to trade major forex pairs (e.g EUR/USD) at leverage limits not exceeding 1:30.
 So, a £100 stake would permit a maximum trade size of £3,000.
 If trading minors (e.g. EUR/GBP) or exotics (e.g. EUR/TRY), then your leverage limits will be capped at 1:20.

 The only way to obtain higher leverage limits than this is to prove to the forex broker that you are a professional trader.
 If you are, then you can often obtain limits in excess of 1:200.